ThomasByr/Phoenyx/helpme.md

     """
 ```

-* ``renderer.reset_matrix()`` will reset the translation and drawing modes of the renderer ; reset the translation, the rect mode and the translation behaviour
+* ``renderer.reset_matrix()`` will reset the translation and drawing modes of the renderer ; reset the translation, the rect mode and the translation behavior

 ```py
 def reset_matrix(self) -> None: